 Settling a car accident case out of court is only possible when all involved parties agree to settle.
 When cases are resolved without a trial, victims cannot then go seek additional compensation.
 The settlement victims agree to will be what they receive.
 Although victims might be under the impression that settling out of court means they will recover compensation sooner, that is not necessarily true.
 Furthermore, going to trial can present the opportunity for recovery of more damages, including compensation for the pain and suffering experienced by a victim because of a car accident in Pennsylvania.

-Victims can call The Reiff Law Firm’s Upper Darby car accident lawyers at (215) 709-6940 to schedule a free and confidential case assessment today.
+Victims can call The Reiff Law Firm’s Philadelphia, PA car accident lawyers at (215) 709-6940 for a free case assessment today.

 Can You Settle Your Car Accident Case without Going to Court in Pennsylvania?